 In assessing whether the contractual cash flows are solely payments of principal and interest, the Group considers the contractual terms of the instrument.
-This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows
+This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.
+In making the assessment, the Group considers:

-- Contingent events that would change the amount and timing of cash flows; - leverage features; - prepayment and extension terms; - terms that limit the Group's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - features that modify consideration of the time value of money (e.g. periodical reset of interest rates).
+- Contingent events that would change the amount and timing of cash flows; - leverage features; - prepayment and extension terms; - · terms that limit the Group's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - · features that modify consideration of the time value of money (e.g. periodical reset of interest rates).